hudua/azureml-databricks/guides/data-factory-orchestration.md

 * Select new trigger
 * Mark the trigger based on event
 * Fill in the necessary information on the storage account, container, and blob file name pattern
+* You might need to register Event.Grid resource provider in the subscription

 #### Publishing